Iceland

 Discover our Northern Lights tour

 Want to make your trip even more special?
 Head here between September and April on one of our special trips.
-You can experience the unique Northern Lights tour, which is included in your city break, then relax in the Blue Lagoon and uncover the culture of cosmopolitan Reykjavik.
-Book for this winter or next!
+You can experience the unique Northern Lights tour, which is included in your city break across selected hotels in Reykjavik.
+It’s available to book between October 2025 and April 2026.

 Find out more